bonfire-networks/bonfire-app/docs/DEPLOY.md

 There is a `justfile` with relevant commands (make sure set the `MIX_ENV=prod` env variable):

-- `just rel.build` which builds the docker image
+- `just rel-build-release` which builds the docker image of the latest release
-- `just rel.tag.latest` adds the "latest" tag to your last build, so that it will be used when running
+- `just rel-build` which builds the docker image, including local changes to any cloned extensions in `./forks/`
-- `just rel.push` if you want to push your latest build to Docker Hub
+- `just rel-tag` adds the "latest" tag to your last build, so that it will be used when running

-Once you've built and tagged your image, you may need to update the `image` name in `docker-compose.release.yml` to match (either your local image name if running on the same machine you used for the build, or a remote image on Docker Hub if you pushed it) and then follow the same steps as for option A1.
+Once you've built and tagged your image, you may need to update the `image` name in `docker-compose.release.release.yml` to match (either your local image name if running on the same machine you used for the build, or a remote image on Docker Hub if you pushed it) and then follow the same steps as for option A1.

 For production, we recommend to set up a CI workflow to automate this, for an example you can look at the one [we currently use](../github/workflows/release.yaml).